volunteer-hue2024/station_01_foundations/Readme.md

 * **Singular Value Decomposition (SVD):** Breaks data into essential components vs. noise.

 ---
-**A vector** has a magnitude and a direction.
+Why **a VECTOR** representation?

+    Vectors are the fundamental building blocks that allow computers to "understand" and process information.
+Whether you're dealing with a   simple spreadsheet or a massive AI model, everything eventually gets boiled down to these mathematical lists of numbers.
+**What is a Row Vector**?

+                      Often represents a single observation in a dataset.(a row of data denoting the features)

+**MAGNITUDE OF A VECTOR ?**

-To find the magnitude of the vector represented by say the components 3x and 4y (mathematically written as v=[3,4] or 3i+4j), we use the distance formula from the origin.
+                       A vector represented by say the components 3x and 4y (mathematically written as v=[3,4] or 3i+4j), we use the distance formula from the origin.
-$$\sqrt{3^2 + 4^2}$$​
-<br> Row Vector: Often represents a single observation in a dataset.
+                       ∥V1∥ = √(x² + y²)= √(3² + 4²)​

-1. The Algebraic Definition of dot product of 2 vectors
+1. What is the dot product of 2 vectors (The Algebraic Definition )

          If you have two vectors A and B in a coordinate system, you multiply the matching components and add them together.
          For vectors A=[a1​,a2​] and B=[b1​,b2​]:
          A⋅B=(a1​×b1​)+(a2​×b2​)

-2. The Geometric Definition of dot product of 2 vectors
+2. What is the dot product of 2 vectors (The Geometric Definition )

        The dot product can also be calculated using the lengths of the vectors and the angle between them:
        A⋅B=∥A∥∥B∥cos(θ)

-Step-by-Step Calculation

-    Identify the Magnitudes:

-        ∥A∥=10

-        ∥B∥=6

-    Find the Cosine of the Angle:
+        Step-by-Step Calculation:-    Identify the Magnitudes ∥V1∥ = √(x² + y²):Then find the Cosine of the Angle between V1 and V2:

-        cos(60∘)=0.5

-    Multiply them together:
+                                      Then Multiply them together:

-        A⋅B=10×6×0.5

-        A⋅B=60×0.5
+        ∥A∥=10,        ∥B∥=6,        cos(60∘)=0.5

-        Result = 30
+        A⋅B=10×6×0.5,       Result = 30

+4. How is the cosine between vectors relavant?

-        In cosine similarity, the result is always a value between -1 and 1.
-This value tells you the "angular relationship" between two vectors.
+       COSINE SIMILARITY BETWEEN VECTORS give the result as always a value between -1 and 1.

-Here is what those specific markers indicate:
-1. Similarity = 1 (Perfect Match)

-    Angle: 0∘
+       This value tells you the **angular relationship**  between two vectors.

-    Meaning: The vectors point in the exact same direction.
+       1. Similarity = 1 (Perfect Match),    Angle: 0∘,    Meaning: The vectors point in the exact same direction.

         Context: In a recommendation system, this means two users have identical tastes, even if one user rates more items than the other      (magnitude doesn't matter).

-2. Similarity = 0 (No Relationship)

-    Angle: 90∘ (Perpendicular)

-    Meaning: The vectors are orthogonal.
+       2. Similarity = 0 (No Relationship)    Angle: 90∘ (Perpendicular)    Meaning: The vectors are orthogonal.
 They have nothing in common.

        Context: In text analysis, this happens when two documents share zero common words.
 They are completely unrelated.

-3. Similarity = -1 (Perfect Opposite)

-    Angle: 180∘

-    Meaning: The vectors point in exactly opposite directions.
+       3. Similarity = -1 (Perfect Opposite)    Angle: 180∘    Meaning: The vectors point in exactly opposite directions.

        Context: If Vector A represents "Strongly Agree," Vector B represents "Strongly Disagree."
 They are diametrically opposed.

 ## ⚡ 3.
 Probability: Managing Uncertainty
 Probability allows models to move beyond "Yes/No" answers and understand the likelihood of events.
 In probability, concepts like adding chances, multiplying chances, and understanding conditional probability are required.